What is Chapter 7 Bankruptcy?

 Chapter 7 Bankruptcy Process

-The process for filing for Chapter 7 bankruptcy often feels like a daunting task for those just starting to investigate whether it is the right process for them.
-However, with proper guidance from an experienced attorney the process of filing for Chapter 7 bankruptcy and receiving a Discharge can be a surprisingly simple process.
-Here is a step-by-step guide of what the average Chapter 7 debtor should expect when filing for bankruptcy with the Barbaruolo Law Firm.
+The process for filing for Chapter 7 bankruptcy can feel like a daunting task, but with proper guidance, it can be a surprisingly simple process.
+Here is a step-by-step guide of what the average Chapter 7 debtor should expect:

-For the first meeting with our office, we typically ask prospective clients to bring in financial information such as paystubs, bank statements, tax returns, billing statements, vehicle titles, and other relevant legal paperwork.
-We will review your paperwork and discuss your situation with you to determine if a bankruptcy is right for you.
-This meeting takes about 1 hour
+During the first meeting, prospective clients typically bring in financial information such as paystubs, bank statements, tax returns, billing statements, vehicle titles, and other relevant legal paperwork.
+The meeting takes about 1 hour, and we will review your paperwork and discuss your situation with you to determine if bankruptcy is right for you.

-Clients who decide to move forward with a bankruptcy will then take a mandatory credit counseling course.
-The credit counseling course can be completed either on the internet or over the phone and typically takes about 90 minutes.
+Clients who decide to move forward with a bankruptcy will then take a mandatory credit counseling course, which can be completed online or over the phone and typically takes about 90 minutes.
 The Bankruptcy Code requires completion of a creditor counseling course before a Petition can be filed.
 The credit counseling certificate is provided to your bankruptcy lawyers by the company.

 Once our office has all necessary documentation and has been retained, we will begin drafting the Bankruptcy Petition.
-The Petition is the legal document that when filed will officially start the legal proceeding with the Bankruptcy Court.
 A client will then have a second meeting with our office to review the Petition for accuracy.
-Once satisfied that the Petition is truthful and accurate the client will sign it, and shortly thereafter our office will file it electronically with the Court.
-The bankruptcy is now commenced and you are protected from your creditors by the Automatic Stay
+Once satisfied that the Petition is truthful and accurate, the client will sign it, and shortly thereafter, our office will file it electronically with the Court.
+The bankruptcy is now commenced, and you are protected from your creditors by the Automatic Stay.

-After your Petition is filed and ideally before your Meeting of Creditors (Step 5), each bankruptcy debtor must complete a second online course on “Financial Management”, more commonly called the “second” or “post-filing” course.
-Just like the Credit Counseling Course taken earlier this is done on your own time and takes about 2 hours
+After your Petition is filed and ideally before your Meeting of Creditors, each bankruptcy debtor must complete a second online course on “Financial Management”, more commonly called the “second” or “post-filing” course.
+This is done on your own time and takes about 2 hours.

-Typically the only “court” appearance involved in a bankruptcy is with a Chapter 7 Trustee at what is known as the “Meeting of Creditors” or “341 Meeting.”
-This meeting is a brief conference (only about 10 minutes) during which the Trustee asks a bankruptcy debtor questions to ensure that the bankruptcy Petition was prepared properly, and accurately describes the debtor’s assets, income, debts, and expenses.
-Your attorney will be with you during this brief hearing to assist you when answering questions
+The only “court” appearance involved in a bankruptcy is with a Chapter 7 Trustee at what is known as the “Meeting of Creditors” or “341 Meeting.”
+This meeting is a brief conference (only about 10 minutes) during which the Trustee asks a bankruptcy debtor questions to ensure that the bankruptcy Petition was prepared properly and accurately describes the debtor’s assets, income, debts, and expenses.
+Your attorney will be with you during this brief hearing to assist you when answering questions.

-For most people the conclusion of the Meeting of Creditors marks the end of their active participation in the bankruptcy process.
 Most people can expect to receive their Discharge of Debts within about 8-10 weeks after meeting with the Trustee.
-Shortly after the Discharge is issued the Bankruptcy Court will formally close your case, and your bankruptcy is complete
+Shortly after the Discharge is issued, the Bankruptcy Court will formally close your case, and your bankruptcy is complete.

 How long does a Chapter 7 take?

 The chapter 7 process generally takes about 4 months from the date of filing to the date the Court issues a discharge of debts.
-Once the petition is filed with the Court, the automatic stay- the bankruptcy protection - kicks in and most creditors can no longer take action to collect debts.
+The automatic stay- the bankruptcy protection – kicks in once the petition is filed with the Court, and most creditors can no longer take action to collect debts.